-I have been busy, busy, busy; networking, connecting, sharing, and building my platform.
-One of the things I am running across are LOTS of authors, old and new, who are feeling like they don't know what to do to market their books.
-When engaging in these discussions, I always start with the traditional information "Have you built a platform?"
+It is shocking how little has changed in the eight years since I first wrote this post.
+I am still busy, busy, busy- networking, connecting, sharing, and building my platform.
+One of the things I run across are LOTS of authors, old and new, who are feeling like they don’t know what to do to market their books.
+When engaging in these discussions, I always start with the traditional information “Have you built a platform?”

 And I can relate to their pain.
-It doesn't matter how many people you friend on Facebook, follow on Twitter, or network with on LinkedIn, Google +, Yelp, Tumbler, Youtube, Stage 32, and all the other sites out there!
+It doesn’t matter how many people you friend on Facebook, follow on Twitter, or network with on LinkedIn, Google +(this post was before the collaps of G+, how cute!), Yelp, Tumbler, Youtube, Stage 32, and all the other sites out there!
 That is not what gets you sales.
 (Ok, not completely true, especially as you become more established as a writer.)
-You can have a website, but unless somebody already knows who you are, they probably won't view it.
+You can have a website, but unless somebody already knows who you are, they probably won’t view it.
 (Unless, of course, you share a name with some pretty famous people, such as John Locke!)

-The problem with trying to sell books on social networking sites is that people don't go to these places to buy books.
+The problem with trying to sell books on social networking sites is that people don’t go to these places to buy books.
 They go to these places to meet people.
-If all you do is pitch your books (particularly in a straight out manner such as "Royal Prince Vince on sale, only $8.99) then people will not listen or pay any attention to you after awhile (especially if you get really spammy about it, posting 100 time a day! that is a good way to get un-followed.)
+If all you do is pitch your books (particularly in a straight manner such as “Royal Prince Vince on sale, only $8.99) then people will not listen or pay any attention to you after a while (especially if you get really spammy about it, posting 100 times a day! that is a good way to get un-followed.)

 Does this mean their advice is useless?
 By itself, it is not as effective as it could be.
 But without somewhere to start, you will have nowhere to go.
-So, read over all of these blogs, and find ways to make it work for you!
+So, read over all the free content and find ways to make it work for you!

 Get involved in your local community.
 Talk to your local library, see if you can get the distributor to buy a couple of copies, but if you can’t then offer to donate some.
 Then ask them if maybe you could also do a reading.
 It works.
 You just put your book into the hands of everyone in your community.
 I know that a lot of the books that I checked out from the library and really enjoyed, I hunted down to buy!
 A lot of people do.
 At the very least, they will probably tell someone else that they read it and that person might buy it!